jblochb/eco_genomics/README.md

 # eco_genomics

 This is gonna be a fun class.
-What an awesome tutorial
+What an awesome tutorial.